chrysanthusobinna/developer-wellness-survey/README.md

 ![JS Error Screenshot](documentation/js-error.png)

+#### Unfixed Bugs

+After a thorough review, no critical bugs have been identified.
+The application appears to be functioning as intended, with key functionalities and responsiveness working correctly.
+Validation results for HTML, CSS, and JavaScript show no errors.
+Performance and accessibility audits also indicate that the website meets high standards, with all critical issues addressed.
+To further enhance the project, please refer to the section: **Features Left to Implement**.

-Despite these minor setbacks, I am confident that our website offers a user-friendly and efficient way for visitors to access the information they need.
-We believe that our site meets all the requirements outlined in the project brief and is ready for launch.
+I am confident that this project provides a user-friendly and efficient platform for users to complete the survey.
+It meets all the requirements outlined in the project brief and aligns with the expectations of Portfolio Project 2: JavaScript Essentials.
+The project fulfills the expected criteria and is ready for launch.

 ## Deployment